This is the Chapter's Agent Orange Web Page

 © American Cancer Society, Inc

-TCDD (dioxin) levels were found to be higher among those who had served in
+TCDD (dioxin) levels were found to be higher

-Vietnam, although these levels went down slowly over time.
+although these levels went down

-Exposures could have occurred through breathing the chemicals in, ingesting them in
+breathing the chemicals, ingesting them in through

-contaminated food or drink, or absorbing them through the skin.
-Other exposure pathways may
+through the skin.
+Other exposure pathways may have

-have been possible as well, such as through the eyes or through breaks in the skin."
+the eyes or through breaks in the skin."

 READ and LEARN MORE AT THE FOLLOWING WEB SITE: